Education in Vietnam: Middle school

 Lower secondary school (trung học cơ sở) or Junior high school includes sixth, seventh, eighth and ninth grade.
-Until its abolition in 2006, students had to pass the Intermediate Graduation Examination (IGE) presented by the local Department of Education and Training to graduate.
-The IGE comprises Math, Literature, and Foreign Language tests.
-This educational level is homogeneous throughout most of the country, except in very remote provinces, which expect to popularize and standardize middle education within the next few years.
-Intermediate education is compulsory in Vietnam.
+The Intermediate Graduation Examination (IGE)—presented by the local Department of Education and Training—was abolished in 2006.

+Schools typically set out their own admission process for entrance to middle schools.
+Most require an entrance test, a review of the student's grade in primary school, or both.

 The Lower Secondary Education's weekly schedule includes the following subjects and activities: Vietnamese Language (Literature), Mathematics, Natural Science (Biology, Physics, Chemistry), History and Geography, Civics, Foreign Language, Physical Education, Technology, Art, Music, Optional Subjects, Class Activities and School Activities, Vocational-oriented activities (3 periods per month in Grade 8 or in some cases, the summer between 7th and 8th Grade) and Extra-curricular activities (4 periods per month in all grades). Ιn the end of year 8, student will participate in secondary vocational exam to earn extra-mark for the 10th grade examination.

 The Technology subject aims to show the link between theory and practice.
 It includes four parts: home economics (in Grade 6), agriculture-forestry and aquaculture (in Grade 7), Industry (in Grade 8) and optional modules (in Grade 9).

-Middle school

-All subjects are compulsory for students.